EricGebhart/Simple_Process_REPL/README.md

 An SPR library/module is a Python module with a python file, a yaml file and an spr file.
 An SPR library project can be created with the
     `new-spr-extension-project` command.

+    `new-spr-extension-project <path/to/my/new/library/foo`

+To install, `python setup.py install` will install your project into your local python environment / site-packages.

 Once the new module is available on the Python path SPR can import it with a command like this.
     `namespace foo "my foo namespace" foo.core function1 function2...`

-This will create a namespace foo with all the functions listed, and with whatever is defined in `foo.core.spr`.
+This will create a _namespace foo_ within SPR with all the functions listed, as well as whatever is defined in `foo.core.spr`.
 The application state will merge in what ever structure is defined in `foo.core.yaml`.

 Here is how the bar/QR code module defines it's application state structure and it's configuration settings in `bar_qr.yaml`.